TTAB2023/TTAB/README.md

 New algorithms can be easily added and run on all of the TTAB datasets.

 ## TODO
-- [ ] It would be great if you could include more pre-trained models for different methods and datasets in the pretrain/ directory.
-Using the same pre-trained model for test-time evaluation is especially important for methods that modify the training process (e.g., TTT).
+- [ ] Include more pre-trained models for different methods and datasets in the `pretrain/` directory.
+Using the same pre-trained model for test-time evaluation is especially important for methods that modify the training process (e.g., [TTT](https://arxiv.org/abs/1909.13231)).
-- [ ] Could you add EATA as a separate algorithm in ttab/model_adaptation?
-Currently, it seems that both EATA and SAR are included in sar.py.
-However, they are two distinct works, even though they were created by the same authors.
-Separating them would make it easier to use each one independently.
+- [ ] Add [EATA](https://arxiv.org/abs/2204.02610) as a separate algorithm in `ttab/model_adaptation`?
 - [ ] Include the results of [SAR](https://openreview.net/pdf?id=g2YraF75Tj) with different models (GN, LN models) in the revision.
-- [ ] Some important methods are still missing from the current benchmark, e.g. TTAC, AdaContrast.
+- [ ] Some important methods are still missing from the current benchmark, e.g. [TTAC](https://arxiv.org/abs/2206.02721), [AdaContrast](https://arxiv.org/abs/2204.10377).
 - [ ] Include our rebuttal discussions regarding more detailed motivations of the oracle model selection in the paper.

 ## Installation